 Once the first layer has dried, add more layers of glue and confetti.
 Doing so will create a sturdier bowl.
-By the way, if you want the bowl to have a flatter bottom, simply press down on it lightly with a book.
+Here’s a tip: If you want the bowl to have a flat bottom, press it down a flat surface lightly.

 Want to see another balloon bowl design?
 The video below has zebra stripes in its confetti.
 Check it out here: